 - CODEC DAI and PCM configuration

-- CODEC control I/O-using I2C
+- CODEC control I/O-using IC

 - Mixers and audio controls

 - CODEC audio operations

 - DAC Digital mute control

-The WM8962 CODEC is registered as an I^2C client when the module initializes.
-The APIs are exported to the upper layer by the structure snd_soc_dai_ops.
+The WM8958, WM8960, and WM8962 CODEC are registered as an IC client when the module initializes.
+The APIs are exported to the upper layer by the structure snd\soc\dai\ops .